Air Nelson: Early history

 It was founded on 30 June 1979 by Robert Inglis and Nicki Smith as a flying school and charter services with the name of Motueka Air.
-In 1988 was renamed to Air Nelson and acquired by Air New Zealand operating under Air New Zealand Link name.
+In 1988 it was renamed to Air Nelson and acquired by Air New Zealand operating under Air New Zealand Link name.

 It initially operated as a small commuter airline in the top half of the South Island, linking Nelson and Wellington with up to half-hourly services.
-It also provided isolated towns such as Takaka and Motueka with a convenient safe service to the outside world.
+It also provided isolated towns such as Takaka and Motueka with a convenient and safe service to the outside world.
 At this time aircraft included Piper PA-31 Navajo, Fairchild Metro, and Embraer EMB 110 Bandeirante.

 In 1986, Air New Zealand announced it would start to scale back its Fokker F27 Friendship operations and smaller regional centres were the first affected.
 Air Nelson services immediately replaced the F27 on those routes.
 Air Nelson grew their network at the same time and started operating non-stop service to Auckland, complementing F27 services.

 Air New Zealand purchased a 50% stake in Air Nelson (and a 50% stake in Eagle Airways) in 1988 to secure the airline's support when deregulation saw the arrival of Ansett New Zealand.